-Table 3.1Objectives and targets
+Table 3.1 Objectives and targets

 Objective Target How monitored and measured Comply with all legislative requirements Full compliance with statutory approvals.
-Audits, compliance reporting and tracking, inspections, and monitoring Operate the quarry in accordance with the approval any other legal requirements No regulatory infringements (penalty infringement notices or prosecutions).
+Audits, compliance reporting and tracking, inspections, and monitoring.
+Operate the quarry in accordance with the approval any other legal requirements No regulatory infringements (penalty infringement notices or prosecutions).
+No formal regulatory warning.
 Audits, compliance reports, inspections, and monitoring.
-No formal regulatory warning.
 Engage with stakeholders and the broader community, minimise complaints and respond to any complaints within a suitable timeframe Disseminate regular site updates and other information to keep the community informed of the quarry activities.
 Review Complaints Register and timeliness of response, compliance reporting and tracking, audits.
 Record and respond to complaints within a timely manner.
 Provide access to quarry information and documents through the quarry's website.

-Table 3.1Objectives and targets
+Table 3.1 Objectives and targets